9 Foods That Fight Cellulite—and 4 That Make It Worse

 Lycopene is a powerful antioxidant that gives watermelon its color.
 Lycopene improves blood circulation and that can help smooth out cellulite over time.
 “While lycopene is an antioxidant, it helps prevent aging and may help fight disease,” says Lisa R. Young, PhD, RDN, nutritionist and author of Finally Full, Finally Slim.

 The low-calorie fruit’s high water content helps hydrate skin.
 “Staying hydrated is key to fighting the appearance of cellulite,” says Erin Palinski-Wade, RD, LDN, a nutrition consultant and author of Belly Fat Diet For Dummies.
-“Drinking adequate water is key, but eating foods rich in water such as watermelon (which is made up of 92 percent water) can help.”
-Here are 33 more superfoods with inflammation-fighting nutrients.
+“Drinking adequate water is key, but eating foods rich in water such as watermelon (which is made up of 92% water) can help.”

 Worst: Canned soup